 We also are happy to provide support and insight to students at Columbia University who have concerns about issues of gender, sexuality, identity, and equal access to rights and resources on campus.

-If you are a student seeking support, either for events or programming or for another issue, contact Liz Boylan, the Associate Director of the Center for Gender & Sexuality Law:
+If you are a student seeking support, either for events or programming or for another issue, contact Lilia Hadjiivanova, the Assistant Director of the Center for Gender & Sexuality Law: